quacksouls/lyf/doc/organize.md

 > Use a map to implement each array as a set.
 Do not use the JavaScript set data
 > structure, but instead use JavaScript map to implement functionalities of set.
-> Write a function that takes 2 maps and return their set union.
+> Write a function that takes 2 maps and returns their set union.
 Apply your
 > function to the above 2 arrays.
 Repeat the exercise for each of set
 > intersection, set difference, and symmetric difference.